Process of Filing for Bankruptcy in Singapore & What’s Next?

 - A lawyer; or

-- A person gazetted by the Minister who has consented to being appointed.
+- A person gazetted by the Minister for Law who has consented to being appointed.

 On this note, the main reason why a VA is more advantageous than filing for bankruptcy is that it does not come with the restrictions that a bankruptcy order would impose on you.
 For example, the restrictions on overseas travel.